armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

 ---
 title: Dynamic Kubernetes Accounts With Vault
 weight: 32
+aliases:
+  - /spinnaker_install_admin_guides/dynamic_accounts/
+  - /spinnaker-install-admin-guides/dynamic_accounts/
 ---

-## Dynamic Kubernetes Accounts with Vault
+## Overview

 If you add, delete, or modify Kubernetes deployment targets on a regular basis, you may find that redeploying Clouddriver to pull in new account configuration impacts your teams.
 Spinnaker's [External Account Configuration](https://www.spinnaker.io/setup/configuration/#external-account-configuration) feature allows you to manage account configuration